chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

 - One exciting future direction:
   - For the moment, the `control` module takes the **representation learned from dynamics models**.
 And **ignores the predictions** themselves.
+    - _By the way, why are predictions, especially for the ego trajectories, not conditionned on possible actions?_
   - It could use these **probabilistic embedding** capable of predicting multi-modal and plausible futures to **generate imagined experience** to train a policy in a model-based `RL`.
   - The design of the **`reward` function** from the **latent space** looks challenging at first sight.